Josh-XT/babyagi/README.md

 - `INITIAL_TASK`: The first task to be executed by the AI.
 - `AI_TEMPERATURE`: The AI's temperature setting, affecting randomness in responses.
 (Default: 0.0)
 - `ENABLE_COMMAND_LINE_ARGS`: Enable or disable the use of command line arguments.
 (Default: "false")
-## Adding Custom Plugins

-To add custom plugins for AI modules, VectorDB modules, or embedding modules, follow these steps:
-- 1. **Create a new folder for your custom plugin** : Create a new folder inside the corresponding directory (`provider` for AI modules, `vectordb` for VectorDB modules, or `embedding` for embedding modules).
-Name the folder according to your custom plugin.
-1. **Implement the required classes and methods** : In the new folder, create an `__init__.py` file and any other necessary Python files.
-Implement the required classes and methods based on the specific module you are adding.
-For example, for AI modules, you should implement a class that extends the base `AIProvider` class and overrides its methods.
-2. **Add a README file** : Add a README.md file to your custom plugin's folder, detailing how to set up and use your custom plugin with Agent-LLM.
-Include any necessary configuration steps, such as setting environment variables or installing additional dependencies.
-3. **Update Agent-LLM's configuration** : In the `.env` file or through command line arguments, set the corresponding environment variables (`AI_PROVIDER`, `VECTORDB_PROVIDER`, or `EMBEDDING_PROVIDER`) to the name of your custom plugin's folder.
-4. **Test your custom plugin** : Run the main script (`python main.py`) and verify that your custom plugin is working as expected.
-Make any necessary adjustments to your plugin's code and configuration to ensure proper functionality.
 ## Contributing

 Contributions to this project are welcome!
 Please feel free to open an issue or submit a pull request if you have any improvements, bug fixes, or feature requests.